 Endometriosis is a disease of the female reproductive system, and it occurs when the endometrium — tissue that lines inside the uterus — starts to grow outside the uterus.
-The reasons for the development of endometriosis are not fully understood, but it is thought to be related to genetics; abnormalities in the levels of the hormones estrogen and progesterone, which influences the menstrual cycle, a dysfunction of the immune system that disables the destruction of endometrial tissue; or environmental exposures in the womb to chemicals like dioxin.
+The reasons for the development of endometriosis are not fully understood, but researchers believe it could be linked to many causes: genetics; abnormalities in the levels of the hormones estrogen and progesterone, which influences the menstrual cycle; a dysfunction in the immune system that disables the destruction of endometrial tissue; or environmental exposure in the womb to chemicals like dioxin.

 Diagnosing endometriosis can be difficult, but it starts with knowing the symptoms.
 The two main consequences of the disease are pain and infertility, while other signs include painful, even debilitating menstrual cramps, which may get worse over time; pain during or after sex; pain in the intestine or lower abdomen; painful bowel movements or painful urination during menstrual periods, heavy menstrual periods; premenstrual spotting or bleeding between periods; painful bladder syndrome; digestive or gastrointestinal symptoms similar to a bowel disorder; as well as fatigue, tiredness, or lack of energy.

 When a patient presents symptoms of endometriosis, a physician usually starts by investigating medical and family history, as well as by conducting a complete physical exam, including speculum and bimanual examination.
 During a pelvic exam, the physician palpates the pelvis to search for abnormalities, like cysts or scars.

 If the signs indicate the presence of the disease, the next step is an imaging examination, and the healthcare provider may request an ultrasound, MRI and CT scans, which are exams used to visualize the abdomen and reproductive organs without the need for invasive procedures, but that have limited results.